ferbonve/Engineering-Hours-Consolidation/README.md

 ## Business Problem

 A logistics company's engineering team tracked weekly hours manually across individual `.xlsm` workbooks.
+> ⚠️ Tools like Jira exist for exactly this, but the team didn't have budget for a license.
+So Excel stayed.

 The consolidation process was:

 - ❌ Done **entirely by hand** every month
 - ❌ Error-prone when merging across multiple team members
 - ❌ Had **no automatic alerts** for members falling behind
 - ❌ Didn't account for **holidays** or **variable weekly schedules** (e.g. part-time members at 20h vs 45h/week)

+Difficult

 ---